xwmx/nb/README.md

 #### Front Matter

 User-defined metadata can be added to notes in `nb` using ["front matter"](https://jekyllrb.com/docs/front-matter/).
-Front matter simple, human accessible, future-proof, and well supported in tools for working with markdown.
+Front matter is a simple, human accessible, and future-proof method for defining metadata fields in plain text and is well supported in tools for working with Markdown.

 Front matter is defined within a Markdown file with triple-dashed lines (`---`) indicating the start and end of the block, with each field represented